 This supplemental section of Huron’s Privacy Statement is directed at and applies to individuals located in the European Union (“EU”), United Kingdom (“UK”), Switzerland, or where applicable EU data protection laws (e.g., the General Data Protection Regulation (“GDPR”)) applies.

 By using the website or providing Personal Data to Huron, your Personal Data may be transferred to the United States, where Huron is headquartered, or to other Huron locations where we carry out our support activities.
 Your country’s laws governing data collection and use may differ from those in the United States or other Huron locations.
 For example, the data protection laws of the United States, India, and most other countries have not been found by the European Commission to provide the same level of protection as EU data protection law.
 Some of the entities with whom we share your Personal Data are also located in countries whose laws have not been deemed by the European Commission to provide the same level of protection to your Personal Data.
 Only a small number of countries have been officially recognized by the European Commission as providing an adequate level of protection (list available here).
-Transfers to Huron entities and others located in countries outside the European Economic Area (“EEA”), UK, or Switzerland take place using an acceptable data transfer mechanism, such as the Swiss-U.S. Privacy Shield for transfers from Switzerland to self-certified U.S. organizations, the EU Standard Contractual Clauses, Binding Corporate Rules, approved Codes of Conduct and Certifications or in exceptional circumstances on the basis of permissible statutory derogations.
-Please contact
+Transfers to Huron entities and others located in countries outside the European Economic Area (“EEA”), UK, or Switzerland take place on the basis of an adequacy finding by the relevant authority (i.e., European Commission, Swiss Federal Data Protection and Information Commissioner (“FDPIC”), UK Information Commissioner’s Office (“ICO”) or other competent supervisory authority), EU Standard Contractual Clauses (or other standard contractual clauses approved by a competent supervisory authority), or other appropriate GDPR or applicable law derogations.
+Please contact email@example.com if you want to receive further information.

 Access.
 You have the right to obtain from us confirmation if your Personal Data is being processed and certain information in this regard.